Holmojan/ecc/README.md

 257 and 65537, as known as the fermat number, can use fft transform for fast calculation

+also, this two numbers, with a little modify, can fit byte and word perfect
 =============================================================================
 compile need c++11(at least gcc4.8 or vs2015)